adrian-lison/EpiSewer/README.md

-Fortunately, if we are only interested in the effective reproduction number, a rough estimate for the shedding load per case is sufficient: getting it wrong cannot bias the reproduction number estimates, and will distort the uncertainty of estimates only in rather extreme cases.
+Fortunately, if we are only interested in the effective reproduction number, a rough estimate for the shedding load per case is sufficient: getting it wrong cannot strongly bias the reproduction number estimates, and will distort the uncertainty of estimates only in rather extreme cases.

 If we also have case data available (ideally catchment-specific, or we might down-scale case counts from a higher aggregation level to roughly